yoon-thiri04/Shop-app-with-fast-api/README.md

 - **Database:** MongoDB with AsyncMotor client
 - **Authentication:** JWT, OAuth
 - **Python Async:** Async/Await for non-blocking operations

+## Testing

+All endpoints have been tested using Postman to ensure functionality and correct responses.

 ## License

 MIT License